mattermost/mattermost-handbook/contributors/contributors/core-committers.md

 # Product Managers

-The core team also has Product Managers who do a lot of great work designing, prioritizing and coordinating.
-They are:
+The core team's Product Managers design, plan, prioritize, and coordinate feature improvements and new features.

 - **<a name="jason.blais">Jason Blais</a>**
     - @jason on [community.mattermost.com](https://community.mattermost.com/core/messages/@jason) and [@jasonblais](https://github.com/jasonblais) on GitHub